sivanivedula/cse15l-lab-reports/lab3.md

 # **Lab Report 3: Researching Commands**
-*The following report will provide instructions to log into a course-specific account.*
+*The following report will provide examples for using the grep command.*

 ## grep "word" file.txt